ENDOMETRIOSIS

 The endometriomas stimulate inflammation in the nearby tissues causing scarring and adhesion of the tissues.
 They also cause severe pain at the time of menstruation.

-Definition of Endometriosis
+Sites of Endometriosis

 Common Sites of Endometriosis

-Endometrial tissue is commonly present in the pelvic organs surrounding the uterus - the peritoneum covering the uterus, the fallopian tubes, the bladder, the rectum, the top of the vagina, the vulva, the intestines and the ligaments connecting the uterus to the abdominal walls on the sides of the body (see diagram).
+Endometriosis can occur anywhere in the body.
+But endometrial tissue in endometriosis is commonly present in the pelvic organs surrounding the uterus - the peritoneum covering the uterus, the fallopian tubes, the bladder, the rectum, the top of the vagina, the vulva, the intestines and the ligaments connecting the uterus to the abdominal walls on the sides of the body.

 The ovary is the commonest site of endometriosis (30 – 40 %), followed by the peritoneum between the back of the uterus and the rectum (Pouch of Douglas).